 About this trial

+This study includes patients with primary non small cell lung cancer (NSCLC) and those with oligometastatic disease who have a single lung lesion.
+The oligo metastatic state refers to a stage of disease where the cancer has spread beyond the primary site of disease to another/a few other locations.
 Lung cancer is a common cancer worldwide.
-Non small cell lung cancer (NSCLC) makes up a large proportion of all lung cancers.
-The most common course of treatment for patients with small volume NSCLC is surgery.
+NSCLC makes up a large proportion of all lung cancers.
+The most common course of treatment for patients with small volume lung tumours is surgery.
 That said, approximately one quarter of patients are not suitable for surgery.
 These patients are treated with radiation therapy.
-Most commonly this radiation therapy is delivered over 30-33 treatments.
-This study looks at delivering the same overall dose of radiation but in 8 treatments rather than 30-33 using a method called image guided stereotactic ablative radiation therapy (SABR).
+Most commonly for patients with NSCLC this radiation therapy is delivered over 30-33 treatments.
+For oligometastatic disease there is currently no international agreement on the best course of treatment but recent evidence suggests treatments such as stereotactic ablative radiation therapy (SABR) may improve outcomes.
+This study looks at delivering the same overall dose of radiation but in 8 treatments rather than 30-33 using a method called image guided SABR.
 The study is aiming to determine the safety of delivering the radiation therapy in 8 treatments in terms of side effects experienced up to one year after treatment.
 All patients on this study will receive the same treatment.
 Patients will be monitored closely throughout their treatment and for another 5 years after the end of treatment.
 All patients will also be asked to fill in quality of life questionnaires at certain points during the study.

 Patient Profile